 DNs include the Subscriber's common name (cn) may be expressed in one of the following formats: where cn = <firstname MI lastname> or cn= <firstname middlename lastname> or cn= <firstname middleinitial lastname> or cn= <firstname lastname>.
 The subjectDN contains either the value "Unaffiliated" in the organization (o) attribute or if affiliated, the Subscribing Organization's name in Organization (o) attribute.
-Certificates also contain an e-mail address in the subject alternative name field.
+Certificates also contain the Subscriber's verified email address as UPN within the subjectAlternativeName extension field.